Lumieducation/H5P-Player-Nodejs-library/README.md

-# h5p-nodejs-library
+# H5P-Nodejs-library

-h5p-nodejs-library will be a nodejs-implementation of the [h5p-php-library](https://github.com/h5p/h5p-php-library).
-It is in a very early development state.
-Please feel free to contribute.
+The H5P-Nodejs-library is a port of the [H5P-PHP-library](https://github.com/h5p/h5p-php-library) for Nodejs.
+Please note that this project is in a very early and experimental stage.
+If you have questions or want to contribute, feel free to open issues or pull requests.

-## How to use

 This package provides a framework-agnostic function that returns a promise, which resolves to a string.
-The string is the equivalent to what the H5P-php-library would generate and can be integrated via iframe.
+The string is the equivalent to what the H5P-PHP-library would generate and can be integrated via iframe.
+You will also have to serve the H5P-Core-files.

+## Signature

 ```ts
 h5p(h5p_json: JSON, content_json: JSON, library_directory: string, url_prefix: string, options: Object): Promise<H5PPage>;